 I touchingly hope that diving in football may go out of fashion.
 Messi is a shining example of a player who tries to ride tackles and frequently scores by keeping going when everyone on the pitch stops because they expect him to go down.
 It was noticeable in the England- Italy match the other night that Sterling twice got back on his feet rather than doing a dying swan act and carried on after being chopped -‘playing his own advantage’ as the commentator put it – and it led to the England goal.

 Of course Delle Alli wasn’t playing, a man who could give Tom Daley diving lessons

 Radio 4 was reporting how seriously they are taking the ball tampering in the Australian test match, to the point where the transgressor may not play test cricket again.
 How does this incident stack up against a blatant dive in the penalty area, or a handball such as Thierry Henry’s, whereby he doesn’t own up to it if it isn’t seen.
-Ball […] View
+Ball tampering seems no worse to me compared with what goes on in football.
+View